Violence and Abuse in Rural America

 How does human trafficking affect rural communities?

-Common barriers that prevent victims from seeking help include physical, economic, or legal vulnerability; immigration status; fear of abuse or violence; distrust of government or law enforcement; language barriers; not identifying as a victim; and lacking an awareness of available resources.
+Common barriers that prevent victims from seeking help include physical, economic, or legal factors; fear of abuse or violence; distrust of government or law enforcement; language barriers; not identifying as a victim; and lacking an awareness of available resources.
 The American Psychological Association's Report of the Task Force on Trafficking of Women and Girls notes that in the United States, labor sectors in which human trafficking is most often identified are also those that most frequently employ female migrant workers, such as the service industry, domestic service, home healthcare and nursing homes, sex work, and agriculture.
-The study suggests that widespread poverty in some countries leads migrant women into employment situations in the U.S. that may make them vulnerable to trafficking.
+The study suggests that widespread poverty in some countries leads migrant women into employment situations in the U.S. that may make them susceptible to trafficking.

 Research on human trafficking points to healthcare as a critical area of intervention.
 According to the 2017 article Health Care and Human Trafficking: We are Seeing the Unseen, 68% of human trafficking survivors had contact with a healthcare provider while they were being trafficked, though they may not have reported their victimization.
-The leading treatment sources reported in the study were hospitals and emergency departments (63.3% of victims sought treatment at these facilities), Planned Parenthood clinics (29.6%), and regular doctors (22.5%).

-The Rural Monitor article “It's on Us”: Healthcare's Unique Position in the Response to Human Trafficking discusses ways healthcare providers can recognize and address trafficking.
+The Rural Monitor article "It's on Us": Healthcare's Unique Position in the Response to Human Trafficking discusses ways healthcare providers can recognize and address trafficking.
 To provide a quick-reference tool, the American Hospital Association created a human trafficking card that lists 10 red flags for providers to be aware of when working with patients who may be victims.
-At the state level, the Nebraska Hospital Association developed its own Human Trafficking Toolkit with information for hospital administration and staff on screening, assessment, care, and policy.

 The Health Partners on IPV + Exploitation, an initiative led by Futures Without Violence, works with community health centers to support survivors and those at risk of intimate partner violence, human trafficking, and exploitation, and to support prevention efforts.
 The Network is a National Training and Technical Assistance Partner (NTTAP) funded by HRSA's Bureau of Primary Health Care.